mjl-/mox/README.md

 Mox features:

-- Quick and easy to maintain mail server for your own domain through quickstart.
+- Quick and easy to start/maintain mail server, for your own domain(s).
 - SMTP for receiving and submitting email.
 - IMAP4 for giving email clients access to email.
 - Automatic TLS with ACME, for use with Let's Encrypt and other CA's.